 - Singapore offers a withholding tax exemption to FTCs on interest payments on funds borrowed from non-resident banks and approved network companies, provided the funds are used for qualifying FTC services, while Hong Kong has no withholding tax on interest.

 - Singapore has the edge in terms of tax treaties, having agreements with more than 85 locations, compared with around 40 for Hong Kong.
-Singapore also has free trade agreements with 35 countries.
+Singapore also has a total of 13 bilateral FTAs, and 11 regional FTAs.

 - Both cities have highly developed infrastructure, deep capital markets and strong talent pools.

 - When both tax and non-tax issues are weighed up, Singapore tends to have the edge for businesses that are active in Southeast Asia, while Hong Kong tends to be the location of choice for corporations focused on Mainland China due to its status as an offshore renminbi hub.